 The Compensation Committee, working with its compensation consultant, periodically, but at least annually, also reviews our peer group composition.
 The selection of peer group companies by the Compensation Committee is based on the nature, composition, geographic scope, complexity and key financial data of potential peer companies in the packaging, paper, manufacturing and industrial businesses.
-For fiscal 2023, the Company's peer group changed from the previous year by removing Cornerstone Building Brands, Inc., which was acquired and is no longer a public company, as well as Celanese Corporation and Fastenal Company and by adding Cabot Corporation and H.B.
-Fuller Company, to better ensure our peer group is aligned to our industry and market capitalization.
+For fiscal 2024, the Company's peer group changed from the previous year by removing Patrick Industries, Inc. and by adding Pactiv Evergreen Inc., to better ensure our peer group is aligned to our industry and market capitalization.
 Our peer group consists of the companies listed below.